martensonbj/lesson_notes/OOJS_HTML5/README.md

 Note that although the `<canvas>` element can be sized using CSS, this is one of the rare occasions inline styling is preferred to avoid any unexpected changes down the road.
 During rendering, the image drawn by JS is scaled to fit the layout of the page and will respect the ratio of canvas.

 Canvas is still relatively new.
-To accomodate for accessiblilty and deprecated browsers (although if you're currently working with IE you should probably rethink your life decisions) its important to include fallback content.
+To accommodate for accessiblilty and deprecated browsers (although if you're currently working with IE you should probably rethink your life decisions) its important to include fallback content.
 Without fallback content users will see a blank screen with no additional information, which is no fun.

 Let's add a quick fallback line in the event a user is accessing our page through a screen reader or is living in circa 1999 and loves Internet Explorer.
 Let's also add an `id` to our canvas so we can avoid future ambiguity.